ethical-haquer/Galaxy-Flasher/README.md

 ## Disclaimer

 Currently, Galaxy Flasher is in an Alpha stage.
 There are known (and unknown) bugs.
-A list of missing features and know bugs in the **soon-to-be Alpha v0.6.0 release** can be found below.
+A list of missing features and know bugs in the **latest release** can be found below.

 ## Known Bugs

-- build-python.sh is broken.
+- build-python.sh is broken, don't use it.

 ## TODO

-- Update the docs for v0.6.0.
 - Improve the flash progress updates.
 [Odin4]
 - Add a CONTRIBUTING.md file.
 - Display the partitions to be flashed in the Verify Flash Window.